markafitzgerald1/simulate-cribbage-games/README.md

 ## Current known bugs

 * Long runs using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
+This occurs even then winpty is not used to run python.
+This also occurs when the tally database is openend in read-only mode by multiple processes ([which is safe](https://docs.python.org/3/library/shelve.html#restrictions)).

 ## Current possible bugs